nikomatsakis/babysteps/content/blog/2024-04-05-ownership-in-rust.markdown

 The design of project goal proposals includes steps designed to increase trust.
 Each goal includes a set of **design axioms** identifying the key tradeoffs that are expected and how they will be weighed against one another.
 The goal also identifies **milestones**, which shows that the author has thought about how to breakup and approach the work incrementally.

 It’s also worth highlighting that while the project has to trust the owner, the reverse is also true: the project hasn’t always done a good job of making good on its commitments.
-Sometimes we’ve asked for a proposal on a given feature and then not responded when it arrives.[^delegation] Or we set up an [unbounded queues][uq] that winds up getting overfull, resulting in long delays.
+Sometimes we’ve asked for a proposal on a given feature and then not responded when it arrives.[^delegation] Or we set up [unbounded queues][uq] that wind up getting overfull, resulting in long delays.

 [^delegation]: [I still feel bad about delegation.](https://github.com/rust-lang/rfcs/pull/2393#issuecomment-810421388)